 How to Invest in Sector Funds

-A wise portfolio structure for implementing a sector funds strategy is the core and satellite portfolio structure—you begin with a core holding, which represents the largest portion of your portfolio, and then add satellite funds, which make up smaller percentages of your portfolio.
-For example, a good core holding is one of the best S&P 500 Index funds, which might receive an allocation of roughly 30% or 40% allocation.
+A wise portfolio structure for implementing a sector funds strategy is the core and satellite portfolio structure—you begin with a core holding representing the largest portion of your portfolio and then add satellite funds, which make up smaller percentages of your portfolio.
+For example, a good core holding is an S&P 500 Index fund, which might receive roughly 30% or 40% allocation.

 When you add sector funds to the portfolio, you may want to choose a few sectors for long-term investing, a few sectors for short-term investments, or a combination of both.
 For example, some investors believe that technology and health are two sectors that can outperform the broader market in the coming decades.

 This is called a "defensive" strategy, and defensive sectors include utilities, healthcare, and consumer staples.
 Note, this is not the same "defensive sector" that includes arms manufacturers and companies associated with war—those companies are part of what's known as the "aerospace and defense sector."

-Cautions on Investing in Sector Funds
+Use Caution When Investing in Sector Funds

 While there is no perfect allocation to assign each sector fund in your portfolio, a good percentage maximum to keep in mind is 5%.
 This may sound like a small allocation, but it is enough to add diversity to a portfolio and boost returns while minimizing risk.
 Therefore, if you decide to add three sector funds to your portfolio, each may receive a 5% allocation for a total sector allocation of 15%.